-AGP1 - (You might want to consider in your response the following aspects: crop/species specificity; whether or not sufficient seed stock is available; who the requestor is; what the purpose of the germplasm request is; any restrictive conditions and/or the total amount of accessions sent per request for distribution of germplasm; use of a formal agreement to distribute the germplasm).
+AGP1 - Describe the germplasm distribution policy that you follow at your genebank.
+(You might want to consider in your response the following aspects: crop/species specificity; whether or not sufficient seed stock is available; who the requestor is; what the purpose of the germplasm request is; any restrictive conditions and/or the total amount of accessions sent per request for distribution of germplasm; use of a formal agreement to distribute the germplasm).